davedbase/solid-slider/README.md

 [![size](https://img.shields.io/npm/v/solid-slider?style=for-the-badge)](https://www.npmjs.com/package/solid-slider)
 ![npm](https://img.shields.io/npm/dw/solid-slider?style=for-the-badge)

-A carousel/slider implementation in TypeScript for SolidJS.
+A carousel/slider implementation in TypeScript for [Solid](https://www.solidjs.com).
 It's built on Keen-Slider 6, an open-source library agnostic touch slider with native touch/swipe behavior and great performance.
 It comes with no dependencies, TypeScript support, multitouch support and is compatible with all common browsers.

 This package providers both primitive & directive as well as components.
 You may use either according to your preference.
 Note that for better SSR support, the component is recommended over the directive.